appcircleio/appcircle-docusaurus/docs/distribute/index.md

 <Screenshot url='https://cdn.appcircle.io/docs/assets/distribution-start.png' />

-> Note that an empty Testing Distribution profile named as **Send to Myself** will be created automatically for you.
+> Note that an empty Testing Distribution profile named **Send to Myself** will be created automatically for you.

 :::info

 A distribution profile corresponds to the multiple versions of the same application for iOS and Android.
-You do not need to create multiple Testing Distribution profiles for iOS&Android application of the same Application.
+You do not need to create multiple Testing Distribution profiles for iOS and Android applications of the same application.
 :::